Hajj Pilgrimage Fast Facts

 There is a black stone enclosed in a silver ring in the eastern corner of the Kaaba.
 Muslims believe that the stone was given to Abraham by the angel Gabriel.
 Participants touch or kiss the stone to end the ceremony around the Kaaba.

-A person who has completed the pilgrimage can add the phrase al-Hajj or hajji (pilgrim) to their name.
+People who have completed the pilgrimage may add the phrase al-Hajj or hajji (pilgrim) to their names.

 Incidents/Stampedes: